 The City worked directly with the Springfield Housing Authority (SHA) and local affordable housing providers to complete portions of this Consolidated Plan.
-Input from SHA and affordable housing developers helped the City set goals to address the needs of extremely low-income households.
-With housing cost burden and severe housing cost burden as the two primary housing needs for extremely low-income households, SHA and other affordable housing providers are the key to solutions, via their developments of new housing and housing choice vouchers.
+Input from SHA and affordable housing developers helped set goals to address the needs of extremely low-income households.
+With housing cost burden as the primary housing need for extremely low-income households, SHA and other affordable housing providers are the key to solutions.

-In late 2019 and early 2020, the City of Springfield, together with the cities of Chicopee, Holyoke, and Westfield, created a regional Analysis of Impediments to Fair Housing (AI).
+In late 2019 and early 2020, the City of Springfield, with the cities of Chicopee, Holyoke, and Westfield, created a regional Analysis of Impediments to Fair Housing (AI).
 The AI examines demographic data, housing and community development needs, and individuals' access to opportunity at a regional level.
 With a wider scope of data, going beyond the borders of the City of Springfield, the analysis demonstrates segregation across the region.
-The regional analysis is critical for understanding fair housing issues that impact Springfield, which is a majority-minority city in a region that is predominantly White, Non-Latino.
+The regional analysis is critical for understanding fair housing issues impacting Springfield, which is a majority-minority city in a region that is predominantly White.

-The City also collaborates and coordinates efforts among agencies from multiple sectors in a number of efforts, some of which are place-based, and some of which are focused on issues or populations.
-Multi-agency collaborations include:
+The City collaborates and coordinates efforts among agencies from multiple sectors in a number of efforts, some of which are place-based and/or are focused on issues or populations.
+These collaborations include:

 - Our Next Future, a regional plan developed by the Pioneer Valley Planning Commission to create communities that are more livable, with opportunities for work and business growth, affordable housing, a clean environment, safe and walkable neighborhoods, options for healthy exercise and play, and viable transportation alternatives.
-The Our Next Future initiative includes multiple sub-plans: - Climate Action and Clean Energy Plan: Moving toward a carbon neutral future.
-Adapting to create resilient communities. - Food Security Plan: No one goes hungry.
-We grow our own food. - Housing Plan: Expanding housing choice.
-Creating communities of opportunity. - Environment Plan: Protecting greenways and blueways.
-Growing vibrant communities in our watershed. - Green Infrastructure Plan: Promoting clean water.
-Greening our streets and neighborhoods. - Sustainable Transportation Plan: Improving Mobility.
-Promoting alternative modes of transportation. - Regional Brownfields Plan: Cleaning up our industrial legacy.
-Building stronger neighborhoods and communities. - Valley Vision 4, The Pioneer Valley Land Use Plan: Growing smarter to reduce sprawl.
-Revitalizing our community centers.

-- The North End C3 Initiative, which includes weekly problem-solving meetings attended by residents, police, New North Citizens Council, Springfield Housing Authority, landlords of subsidized housing, business owners, social service agencies and others to respond to neighborhood needs - The Regional Housing Committee, led by the Pioneer Valley Planning Commission, carries out the recommendations of the regional housing plan.
-The committee includes the Inclusive Communities Advisory Group. - Disaster Relief: after a tornado in 2011 and the City of Springfield being named a Presidentially Declared Disaster in 2011 and 2012, the City has partnered with the State of Massachusetts to utilize \$21.8 million of Community Development Block Grant Disaster Relief funds to rebuild communities.
-Funds are targeted to neighborhoods where low to moderate income residents have been hit hard by the disaster. - Springfield-Hampden County Continuum of Care: a local partnership across sectors, including affordable housing developers, regional communities, business leaders, health agencies, mental health agencies, public housing agencies, and social service agencies to address the needs of homeless individuals and families.
+The Our Next Future initiative includes multiple sub-plans:Climate Action and Clean Energy Plan Food Security Plan Housing Plan Environment Plan Green Infrastructure Plan Sustainable Transportation Plan Regional Brownfields Plan Valley Vision 4, The Pioneer Valley Land Use Plan - The Regional Housing Committee, led by the Pioneer Valley Planning Commission, carries out the recommendations of the regional housing plan.
+The committee includes the Inclusive Communities Advisory Group - Disaster Relief: after a tornado in 2011 and Springfield named a Presidentially Declared Disaster in 2011 and 2012, the City partnered with the State of Massachusetts to utilize \$21.8 million of CDBG Disaster Relief funds to rebuild.
+Funds targeted neighborhoods where low to moderate income residents have been hit hard by the disaster - Springfield-Hampden County CoC: a local partnership across sectors, including affordable housing developers, regional communities, business leaders, health agencies, mental health agencies, public housing agencies, and social service agencies to address the needs of homeless individuals and families - Four neighborhood C3 Initiatives, a weekly police-led problem-solving meeting attended by residents, police, New North Citizens Council, SHA, landlords of subsidized housing, business owners, social service agencies and others to respond to neighborhood needs - The Healthy Homes Collaborative: a coordinated effort of the City and multiple nonprofit organizations to address health hazards in homes, including asthma triggers, lead-based paint hazards, and trip/fall threats, while also adressing the home's weatherproofing and energy-efficiency